Chief Administrative Officer/Chief Finance Officer

 With a JD from William Mitchell College of Law, Rafferty began her career at the University in 1998 as a labor and employment attorney in the Office of the General Counsel.
 Seeking to have a broader impact preventing and remedying workplace issues before they became lawsuits, Rafferty transitioned to leadership roles in the University’s Office of Human Resources with oversight of employee relations, compliance, and policies functions.
 In 2014, drawn by the prevention-focused mission of public health to protect and improve the health of entire communities, she joined SPH as Director of Human Resources before becoming Chief of Staff in 2016.

-Chief Development Officer and Senior Director for Advancement
+Chief Development Officer & Director of Advancement

-Read more about Louis Clark IV
+Read more about Jessica Kowal

 Jess Kowal has been involved in healthcare and higher education fundraising for more than 13 years.
 Jess has presented and served as a panelist for system level fundraising, foundation board mergers and best practices for major gifts, planned gifts and restricted fundraising.
 She is a member of Association for Healthcare Philanthropy, Association for Fundraising Professionals New Jersey and the Advisory Board Philanthropy Leadership Council.
 Jess is also a past member of Council of Advancement for Support of Education.